catdeal3r/fibreglass/README.md

 - [ ] Refactor/clean up the code in general.
 - [ ] Change all icons to material icons.
 - [ ] Restyle rofi or switch it out for eww.
-- [ ] Fix some css styling bugs on the dashboard buttons.
 - [ ] Create custom lockscreen widgets to be overlayed on top of i3lock-color, or create a custom lockscreen with just eww.
 - [ ] Add jgmenu support -> probably using a eww window that covers the desktop.
 - [ ] Implement desktop icons in eww.